CleverComponents/Clever-Internet-Suite-Tutorials/HtmlParserFireMonkey/README.md

 # HTML parser for Firemonkey

-The HtmlParserFireMonkey.dpr project represents a code example for the [HTML parser for Firemonkey](https://www.clevercomponents.com/portal/kb/a52/html-parser-for-firemonkey.aspx) tutorial.
+The HtmlParserFireMonkey project represents a code example for the [HTML parser for Firemonkey](https://www.clevercomponents.com/portal/kb/a52/html-parser-for-firemonkey.aspx) tutorial.

 The sample parses HTML tags by using of TclHtmlParser component in Firemonkey.